 (If you want to know a little more about the cost of home education in general, read this article on how much homeschooling costs.)

 Compared to Abeka, the BJU program is a bit of a favorite.
-Home educators love that the BJU videos are breif (whereas Abeka videos are quite long).
-The program is also quite media rich.
-An Abeka program is more labor intensive compared to BJU.
-One mother said BJU assignments were manageable, but Abeka assignments were ‘never-ending’.
-This said, Abeka is an inexpensive option compared to BJU, particularly if you’re take into account accreditation costs.
+Home educators love that the BJU videos are brief (whereas Abeka videos are pretty long).
+The program is also quite media-rich.
+An Abeka program is more labor-intensive compared to BJU.
+One mother said BJU assignments were manageable, but Abeka assignments were ‘never-ending.’
+This said, Abeka is an inexpensive option compared to BJU, particularly if you’re considering accreditation costs.

 My Experience with the Abeka Academy

-Because I’m not amazing with maths, I found the repetitive nature of the curriculum quite good.
-I needed a good amount of math repetition to get the concepts in my head, and so, I believe the Abeka curriculum was quite good for me.
+Because I’m not excellent with math, I found the repetitive nature of the curriculum quite good.
+I needed a good amount of math repetition to get the concepts in my head, so I believe the Abeka curriculum was quite good.

 My two brothers also studied the math curriculum and had no complaints.

-Some might say repetition isn’t the way to go, and that I should have found another curriculum that worked for me better.
-I’m not sure about this…all I know is that I learned my maths well with this program, and don’t have any problems recommending it.
+Some might say repetition isn’t the way to go and that I should have found another curriculum that worked for me better.
+I’m not sure about this…all I know is that I learned my math well with this program and don’t have any problems recommending it.

 How the Abeka Academy Helped my Parents Homeschool

 And, for my parents, I think Abeka helped take out the uncertainty of homeschooling.
-My parents knew they could sit us down with a curriculum and we would do it and we’d be ‘getting an education’.
-When they were just starting out with home education, this was a big comfort to them.
+My parents knew they could sit us down with a curriculum, and we would do it, and we’d be ‘getting an education.
+When they started with home education, this was an immense comfort.